Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 ### 4.3.- Execute binded function.

 Once you have refactored your software as stated, pgUI will inform you every time the user presses a button.
-The way it does is by means of the *pgUIUser.update()* call.
+The way it does is, again, by means of the *pgUIUser.update()* call.
 This method returns the function associated to the button (remember: *action = playPause* when instancing the button).
 The complete code will look like this:

         todo = UIUser.update()
         if todo: